twg/formatted_form/README.md

 ### So your Glyphicons aren't working?

-So `bootstrap.css` is referencing the grificon image file as
+The problem is that `bootstrap.css` is referencing the glyphicon images in a folder that doe not exist in Rails

 ```css
 background-image: url("../img/glyphicons-halflings.png");
 ```
-which is not so great for Rails.

-A possible way to fix is to override the original CSS file.

-Even better if you use [SASS](http://sass-lang.com) which has the added benefit of making proper use of the asset pipeline with the `image-url` method.
+To fix this just override the original CSS in a new file, and if you use [SASS](http://sass-lang.com) you'll get the added benefit of making proper use of the asset pipeline with the `image-url` method.

-bootstrap_override.scss
+Here's an example of `bootstrap_overides.scss` file:

 ```css
 [class^="icon-"],